christianengineer/christianengineer.github.io/_posts/2023-11-24-automated-essay-scoring-system-develop-a-system-for-scoring-essays-using-nlp.md

 ---
-title: Automated Essay Scoring System Develop a system for scoring essays using NLP
 date: 2023-11-24
+description: We will be using Natural Language Processing (NLP) tools such as NLTK, Spacy, and Textblob for text analysis and sentiment analysis to score essays accurately.
+layout: article
 permalink: posts/automated-essay-scoring-system-develop-a-system-for-scoring-essays-using-nlp
-layout: article
+title: Inconsistent Essay Grading, NLP for Scoring
 ---

 ## AI Automated Essay Scoring System